 Dr Meagan Wong (University of Essex), a Lecturer in Law at the School of Law, where she teaches Public International Law and convenes the LLM International Law of the Sea module; and

 Mr Gunjan Sharma (Volterra Fietta).
 Mr Sharma routinely advises States and large oil and gas companies on complex issues of international law and investment risk, including in relation to offshore investments and transboundary delimitations and unitisations.
 Mr Sharma has advised national governments and entities during transboundary unitisation negotiations and disputes.
 He has also represented States before the International Court of Justice, represented investors and States in investor-State arbitrations and been counsel to clients before numerous US courts, including the courts of New York.
 In addition to his significant litigation experience, Mr Sharma has advised clients on dispute resolution, indemnification clauses, stabilisation clauses, investment risk mitigation and sovereign immunity issues in over 300 commercial transactions.

-The panel will be chaired by Professor Robert Volterra (Volterra Fietta).
+The panel was chaired by Professor Robert Volterra (Volterra Fietta).
 Professor Volterra is a Partner at Volterra Fietta and visiting professor of law at University College London.
 Mr Volterra advises and represents governments, international organisations and private clients on a wide range of public international law issues, including maritime delimitations and transboundary unitisations.
 He regularly acts as co‑agent, counsel and advocate before the International Court of Justice and ad hoc international arbitration tribunals, including under the PCA, ICSID, ICC, SCC, LCIA, UNCITRAL, WTO and UNCLOS rules.
 He is on the UK Attorney General’s A-list for public international law practitioners.

 For any queries regarding the content of the seminar, please email firstname.lastname@example.org.